-- You'll be positioned on the operating table. - The skin over your surgical site will be cleansed. - A urinary catheter may be placed; if it is, it can be removed once you are able to safely walk after surgery.
+- You'll be positioned on the operating table. - The skin over your surgical site will be cleansed. - A urinary catheter may be placed; if placed, it will be removed before you leave the operating room.

 A GLIMPSE INTO THE RECOVERY AREA